 Still, we constantly struggled to find safe, qualified nursing care.
 I was exhausted, burnt out, and doing everything alone.
 Even though I had always said I’d never become a nurse, I enrolled in LPN school—because I would do anything for Tad.

 Halfway through the program, the unthinkable happened.
+An unqualified nurse missed a critical moment, and Tad passed away in her care.

 Losing my son shattered me.
+And destroyed who I used to be.

 Today, I use everything I’ve learned to help others reconnect with themselves—through nervous system regulation, somatic healing, creative expression, and simple, soul-centered routines that bring us back to life.